 The boarding commenced soon after.
 Being in the last few rows, I quickly got my boarding pass scanned and good to go.

 Went down to the tarmac to take a bus to the gate.

-I guess one of the benefits of taking bus is the ability to board early, if I'm near the right door.
+One of the benefits of taking bus is the ability to board early, especially when standing near the correct door.
 In the end, I got the chance to board first.

 The plane was apparently used for domestic route the day before.
 Finally, one of the newer 737-800s!

-As usual, I went for the usual Wall Street Journal Asia, but again that's unavailable.
-Not that I didn't get the e-paper version myself (the notification was delivered at 4 am to my email), but since even the airport Wi-Fi was crappy, I preferred to grab the paper version instead, if available.
+As usual, I went for the usual Wall Street Journal Asia, but again that newspaper was unavailable.
+While I had the e-paper version myself (the notification was delivered at 4 am to my email), but since even the airport Wi-Fi was crappy, I preferred to grab the paper version instead, if available.

 (Almost) empty cabin, with only me and the whole crew inside.